Ahmed8501/NLP_Project/README.md

 ### Data Preprocessing

-Tokenization: Splitting text into individual tokens.
+*Tokenization*: Splitting text into individual tokens.

 Lemmatization: Reducing words to their base or root form.